 14.3 - Axsain cream (made from chilli peppers or ‘capsaicin’) has been proven to be effective at stopping the pain.
 You rub it on, or near, the place where the nerves are itching/painful, that is, in the same dermatome region.
 If the pain is near your eye or under your hair, you can rub the cream on your cheek well away from your eyelid, or on your forehead.
 Use a small (pea sized) amount 3 or 4 times a day for about 3 weeks.
 It stops the pain for seven out of ten people.
 Since Axsain cream can ‘burn,’ some people rub in an anaesthetic, or numbing, cream about 15 minutes before applying Axsain.
 This is ‘lidocaine BP’ which can be bought, without prescription, as a 2% gel or a 5% ointment.
-If your chemist doesn’t have it in stock, s/he should be able to get it in for you and it is cheap, probably less that £2.00.
+If your chemist doesn’t have it in stock, s/he should be able to get it in for you.
 Lidocaine 10% spray can be bought under the brand names Xylocaine or Stud.

 14.4 - Versatis plasters are large 'patches' which can now be prescribed for PHN.
 These are made with a special gel allowing the active ingredient, lidocaine, to seep into your skin.
 You wear one for 12 hours (day or night as you prefer) on or near the painful area and leave the skin open to breathe for the other 12 hours.
 They are particularly helpful for people who don't want to take pills.

 The Shingles Support Society’s 19 page information pack includes 2 pages of "Readers’ Tips" suggestions from others who are living with PHN.
 These are alternative ways of dealing with pain.
 Some of these have not been proved scientifically, so we cannot endorse them, but there are studies showing that many people find them helpful.
 Send a small donation to the Shingles Support Society.
 Or you can click through to the shop area here and scroll down the page to where you can order the full 19 page "Shingles Pack" as described above.